folio-org/raml-module-builder/README.md

       "readonly" : true
     }
 ```
 A `readonly` field is not allowed to be passed in as part of the request.
-A request that contains data for a field that was declared as `readonly` will throw a validation error by RMB.
+A request that contains data for a field that was declared as `readonly` will have its read-only fields removed from the passed in data by RMB (the data will be passed into the implementing functions without the read-only fields)

 This is part of a framework exposed by RMB which allows creating a field and associating a validation constraint on that field.